B7-Tech/TrackHub/README.md

 📦 Data stored temporarily using browser LocalStorage

-📁 Project Structure
+##📁 Project Structure
-bash
-Copy
-Edit

 lost-and-found/
 ├── index.html        # Main page
 ├── style.css         # Styling of the website
 ├── script.js         # JavaScript functionality
 └── README.md         # Project documentation

-🚀 How to Run
+##🚀 How to Run

-Download or clone the repository:
+Clone the repository in the termial of VsCode:

 open git bash
 ```